zaidmohd/azure_arc/docs/azure_arc_k8s/eks/eks_terraform/_index.md

 ---
-title: "EKS Terraform"
+title: "Deploy EKS cluster and connect it to Azure Arc using Terraform"
-linkTitle: "EKS Terraform"
+linkTitle: "Deploy EKS cluster and connect it to Azure Arc using Terraform"
 weight: 1
 description: >
 ---

-## Overview
+# Deploy EKS cluster and connect it to Azure Arc using Terraform

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Amazon Web Services (AWS) [Kubernetes Engine cluster](https://aws.amazon.com/eks/) and connected it as an Azure Arc cluster resource.